-Any employee who believes that she or he has been unlawfully discriminated against or is the victim of unlawful harassment, including sexual harassment, may file a complaint using the procedures in CCSD Regulation 4110, and may file his/her complaint, preferably in writing, with his/her immediate supervisor, or the next administrator in line, or with the Diversity and Affirmative Action Office.
-The complaint should be made promptly, within a reasonable period of time following the harassment.
+Any employee who believes that she or he has been unlawfully discriminated against or is the victim of unlawful harassment, including sexual harassment, may file a complaint using the procedures in CCSD Regulation 4110, and may file his/her complaint, preferably in writing, with his/her immediate supervisor, the next administrator in line, or with the Diversity and Affirmative Action Office.
+The complaint should be made promptly and within a reasonable period of time following the alleged harassment.
 The complaint should include a detailed description of the events in question, the date(s) of the occurrence, the name(s) of the individual(s) involved, including witnesses, and account of the specific acts which were perpetrated against the complainant.
 All employees shall cooperate with the investigation by the District of an alleged act of discrimination or harassment.
 Confidentiality will be maintained to the greatest extent possible.
 The District prohibits retaliation against any person who has filed a complaint, testified, assisted, or participated in an investigation, proceeding, or hearing conducted by authorized school District representatives.
-This reporting procedure should also be used by employees to report unlawful harassment other than sexual harassment, for example, harassment based upon gender, sexual orientation, race, color, disability, religion, age, or other protected status.
+This reporting procedure should also be used by employees to report unlawful harassment other than sexual harassment, for example, harassment based upon gender, sexual orientation, race, color, disability, religion, age, gender identity or expression, or other protected class groups.

 For more detailed information, please refer to CCSD Regulation 4110, call the District's Executive Manager, Diversity and Affirmative Action Programs/ADA Coordinator (702-799- 5087), or speak directly to your supervising administrator.
-If an employee believes they have been retaliated against for reporting unlawful harassment, this procedure may also be used to report incidents of retaliation.
+If an employee believes they have been retaliated against for reporting unlawful discrimination to include unlawful forms of harassment, this procedure may also be used.